 Here are 10 healthy diet tips for students:

-- DRINK WATER: Drinking enough water will help in so many ways.
+- DRINK WATER: One of the best healthy diet tips for students is drinking enough water.
+It will help in so many ways.
 Students tend to be under a lot of stress and they need water to keep them hydrated.
 It also helps in aiding digestion, prevention of constipation, helps in weight loss, keeps the skin fresh and also relieves fatigue.

 - EAT FRUITS AND VEGETABLES: Make fruits and veggies a part of your daily diet.
 Its high fibre content helps to keep your bowels healthy.
 It also contains plenty of vitamins and minerals needed to keep you healthy and also fight diseases and infections.
 They are naturally low in fat and help keep your weight in control.